-You can certainly say a lot about the character and image you want to portray just from choosing the right pair of glasses.
+You can certainly tell the world a lot about your character just by choosing the right pair of glasses.
 Whether you’re looking for a neat and sophisticated look to accompany your tailored attire, or bolder, large rims to bring together a more creative ensemble, there’s a lot to consider when choosing the right pair to buy.

-Back in the day, we were led to believe that the person wearing the glasses was the geek, the ugly duckling, the social outcast.
+Back in the day, we were led to believe that anyone who wore glasses was a geek, the ugly duckling, four-eyes, the social outcast.
 How times have changed.

-Move forward to today and you’ll come across people with 20/20 vision throwing on a pair.
+Move forward to today and you’ll come across people with perfect 20/20 vision throwing on a pair.
 Why?
-Because they look so darn good – whilst making you feel stylish and confident.
+Because glasses look so darn good – whilst making you feel stylish and confident.

 There are three major things to consider when purchasing your next pair of reading frames, all of which are equally important.
 Do they complement the shape of your face?
 Are they practical (nobody wants big, heavy readers)?
 And are they going to work with what you wear?